axiros/mdvl/README.md

 - w/o going via HTML (i.e. no html markup support)
 - parsing in < 100 lines

-> This one is intended soleley to hilite somewhat "lightly" structured data reasonably fast, ideal for highlighting doc strings or CLI help, where you don't want to install markdown libs to do that first.
+> This one is intended soleley to hilite somewhat "lightly" structured text reasonably hassle swift.
+Ideal for highlighting doc strings or CLI help, where you don't want to install markdown libs to do that first - e.g. in new containers.

-Also for bash scripts where you repeatedly want to output formatted stuff, e.g. in a looop, a very lightweight tool (short startup time for the python process) is desirable (Note: There are (sed based) bash renderers around, with good results, check them out).
+Also for bash scripts where you repeatedly want to output formatted stuff, e.g. in a looop, a very lightweight tool (short startup time for the python process) is desirable (Note: There [are](https://github.com/chadbraunduin/markdown.bash) bash renderers around, with good results, check them out.
+They did not work for me for some output related problems but they might for you).

 Originally the script was within a Here Document within bash scripts but this version would be also useable inline in a python programs.
 Thats why some